After the 2013 flood, The City completed several riverbank stabilization

-Consultants may be on the sites to collect data such as soil/sediment investigations and to conduct field surveys during spring and summer 2016.
+Consultants may be on site to collect soil and sediment samples, and to conduct field surveys in Bowmont and Beaverdam Flats during spring and summer 2017.
 Some of this preliminary work to gather data may include using equipment to dig small areas.
-We appreciate your patience as we work to find the most suitable fish compensation projects.

 What is bioengineering, and how does it help fish compensation?